Computer Science MS

 Total Hours37

-Master of Science in Computer Science - (Accelerated BS/MS) Option II Non-Thesis
+Master of Science in Computer Science - (Fast-Track Bachelors + Masters) Option II Non-Thesis

-The BS-MS accelerated degree program allows undergraduate students in the Computer Science program to begin coursework towards the non-thesis option of the Master of Science in Computer Science program during their senior year at Texas A&M University-Commerce.
+The Fast-Track Bachelors + Masters degree program allows undergraduate students in the Computer Science program to begin coursework towards the non-thesis option of the Master of Science in Computer Science program during their senior year at East Texas A&M University.
 Students can earn a B.S. and M.S. degree in five years upon completion of degree requirements for both degrees.
-For this accelerated program, 6 credits of graduate coursework can be applied to both the BS and MS degrees.
-Once admitted, the BS/MS candidate must maintain a 3.25 Undergraduate GPA.
-In the final semester of the student’s undergraduate program, a new online Apply Texas Application for the master’s Accelerated program must be submitted to gain admission and continue taking classes to complete the master’s program.
+For this Fast-Track Bachelors + Masters program, 6 credits of graduate coursework can be applied to both the BS and MS degrees.
+Once admitted, the BS/MS candidate must maintain a 3.00 Undergraduate GPA.
+In the final semester of the student’s undergraduate program, a new online Apply Texas Application for the master’s Fast-Track Bachelors + Masters program must be submitted to gain admission and continue taking classes to complete the master’s program.

 Research (3 semester hours)